Mooji

-Mooji (born Anthony Paul Moo-Young, January 29, 1954) is a Jamaican spiritual teacher based in the UK and Portugal.
+Mooji (born Anthony Paul Moo-Young, January 29, 1954) is a Jamaican spiritual teacher of Advaita based in the UK and Portugal.
 He gives talks (satsang) and conducts retreats.
 Mooji lives in Portugal, at Monte Sahaja.

 Biography

-Mooji was born Tony Paul Moo-Young in Port Antonio, Jamaica in 1954.
+Mooji was born Tony Moo-Young in Port Antonio, Jamaica, in 1954.
 His mother migrated to the UK as one of the windrush generation when he was one year old.
-He was raised by his father and his mother's cousin (who became his father's lover and had more children).
+He was raised by his father and his mother's cousin, who later became his father's partner and had additional children with him.
 Mooji's brother Peter went on to become one of Jamaica's top table tennis players.
 Mooji's father died when he was eight, and he was raised by a strict uncle until he moved to London to be with his mother as a teenager.

 By age 30, Mooji was working as a street artist supporting his wife and child.
-In 1985, Mooji's sister, Cherry Groce, was shot and paralysed during a police raid on her home, sparking the 1985 Brixton Riot.
+In 1985, Mooji's sister, Cherry Groce, was shot and paralysed during a police raid on her home, sparking the 1985 Brixton riot.
 In 1987, Mooji had an encounter with a Christian which began his spiritual quest.
 Mooji continued to work as an art teacher until 1993, when he quit and went traveling in India, and attended the satsangs of the Indian guru Papaji.

 He returned to England in 1994 when his son died of pneumonia.
-He continued to travel to India, each time returning to Brixton, London to sell chai and incense, as well as give away "thoughts for the day" rolled up in straws taken from McDonald's.
+He continued traveling to India, returning each time to Brixton, London to sell chai and incense, as well as give away "thoughts for the day" rolled up in straws taken from McDonald's.
 He became a spiritual teacher in 1999 when a group of spiritual seekers became his students, and began to produce books, CDs, and videos of his teachings.
 On Tony Moo becoming known as Mooji, Mooji said, "What can I say, except that’s life."
 Mooji's brother Peter said that people had always followed him wherever he went.

 Mooji continues to give satsangs at various locations around the world, regularly attracting over a thousand people from fifty nationalities.
 He also holds meditation retreats, sometimes with up to 850 people, each paying between €600 and €1000 for seven days, including the cost of satsang.
 He purchased a 30-hectare property in the parish of São Martinho das Amoreiras, in the Alentejo region of Portugal, and created an ashram called Monte Sahaja.
 According to Shree Montenegro, the General Manager of Mooji Foundation, there are 40 to 60 people living full-time in the ashram.
 A fire at the ashram in 2017 required the evacuation of close to 150 people.
-Activities at the ashram are funded through the UK-based charity Mooji Foundation Ltd., which reported an income of £1.5 million in 2018 (of which nearly £600,000 came from 'donations and legacies'), as well as through income from its trading subsidiaries Mooji Media Ltd. in the UK, and Associação Mooji Sangha and Jai Sahaja in Portugal.
+The ashram is funded through the UK-based Mooji Foundation Ltd., which reported £1.5 million in income for 2018 (including nearly £600,000 from donations and legacies), and through trading subsidiaries in the UK (Mooji Media Ltd.) and Portugal (Associação Mooji Sangha and Jai Sahaja).